plant-humanities/herbal-ai-exploration/rariorum-plantarum-historia/explore-alt.md

 # Explore *Rariorum Plantarum Historia* using ChatGPT

-This page allows ad hoc exploration of *Rariorum Plantarum Historia* using ChatGPT (using Chrome only).
-To analyze a page from the herbal, scroll to the page of interest and right-click on the page image and then select "Copy Image Address" to copy the image URL to the clipboard.
-Then, paste the URL into the "Enter Question" input box in the AI Chat tool and press enter.
-ChatGPT will then return an initial analysis of the image contents.
-Further questions may then be asked about the page using the "Enter Question" input box.
+This page lets you explore Rariorum Plantarum Historia interactively with ChatGPT.
+To analyze a specific page, first locate it in the viewer.
+Then, click the copy icon in the top-left corner to copy its image URL.
+Next, paste the copied URL into the “Enter Question” box of the AI Chat tool and press Enter.
+ChatGPT will provide an initial analysis of the image, and you can ask further questions about the page by entering them into the same input box.

-**Note that this only works with Chrome currently**  Other browsers do not support image URL copy from an IFrame.
-This will be addressed in a future version.

 ##
 `.columns`